tpberntsen/curves/README.md

 ## Why the Strange Tech Stack?
 Users of the Python API might be perplexed as to the technology used: Python calling into .NET, which itself calls into native code for the Intel MKL numerical routines.
-This is certainly not a common structure, especially for a package focussed on complex numerical calculations.
+This is certainly not a common structure, especially for a package focused on complex numerical calculations.

 The Cmdty project started off as a .NET only project, written in C#, due to the author being mainly a C# guy during the day-job.
 The Python wrapper was added later as it became apparent that there was a demand to